Conduitry/defiler/API.md

 ### `dir`

 The directory (not including the trailing slash) containing the file.
+For top-level files, this is an empty string.

 ### `filename`